crixsas/roxysploit/README.md

 ## + <a href="https://discord.gg/7qXa3dg"> Discord</a>
 ## + <a href="https://www.youtube.com/channel/UCvydKPHB5fzqrJpS6BUqdRQ"> Youtube</a>

+## Video Tutorials
+[Hacking using Tresspass | RoxySploit / Roxy Exploitation Framework]: https://www.youtube.com/

+## What operating systems support roxysploit?
+All Linux distros are currently supported, it is recomended for a prebuilt pentesting os like kali linux although.

+## What is roxysploit?
+roxysploit is a community-supported, open-source and penetration testing suite that supports attacks for numerous scenarios. conducting attacks in the field.

+## Developers
+0x5a

 ## Plugin example
 <pre>
 Description = 'Some description at the top of the plugin file because its how it works :/'